Mission

 Health

-Health is a multidimensional and complex phenomenon influenced by biological, developmental, cognitive, behavioral, political, economic, environmental, spiritual, social and cultural factors.
+Health is a multidimensional and complex phenomenon influenced by biological, developmental, cognitive, behavioral, political, economic, environmental, spiritual, social, and cultural factors.

 - Advocacy, empowerment, and transformative partnerships are needed to promote health equity.
-Achieving health equity and social justice entail development and implementation of social policies and programs that support healthy environments, safe neighborhoods, and broad access to quality health services.
+Achieving health equity and social justice entail the development and implementation of social policies and programs that support healthy environments, safe neighborhoods, and broad access to quality health services.

 Education